 I was also fortunate that the panel asked me questions on my interests rather than grilling on why I did not like EE, why I spent four years doing something I did not like, etc. Hell, if they did not ask me why I love Taylor Swift and about the controversies, she got into, that interview could have gone in a wholly different direction.
 Suppose that happened; I might not be writing this essay at all.

-Learn to ignore the bullshit
+Learn to ignore BS

 I’m not sure if this essay counts as BS, but I’d like to ask you to ignore what you see online, with exceptions, of course.
 It does not help your mental health if you go online to estimate your chances of getting in, or if you stress yourself out by reading articles that mention nasty stuff such as “everyone at IIMA has $\geq 99.99\%$ile”, “you won’t get in if you don’t have a $9+$ UG CGPA,” “IIMA is better than other IIMs” and so on.
 As I said before, once you have a PI call, everyone has more or less the same chance of getting in, and calculating or re-calculating figures would not change that probability.
 Once you are done with the PI, just forget about the whole CAT and IIMs fiasco and focus on doing useful things.